prof-rossetti/internet-technologies/notes/javascript/datatypes/README.md

 # JavaScript Datatypes In Depth

-See the subsections below for more information about each of these different data types:
+See the subsections below for more information about each of these different datatypes:

    + [Booleans](booleans.md)
    + [Strings](strings.md)